irods-contrib/irods-cloud-browser/Docs/Shibboleth.md

 * beconf.login.shib.user_attribute - required - Identifies the header returned from the Shibboleth identity provider (IDP) which contains the iRODS user name for the user.

-* beconf.login.shib.user_re - optional - A regular expression used to parse out the iRODS user name from the value returned in beconf.login.shib.user_attribute.
+* beconf.login.shib.user_re - optional - A regular expression used to parse out the iRODS user name from the value returned in **beconf.login.shib.user_attribute**.
 If no adjustment to the user name is required then this attribute is not required.

 > For example, if the header returned from Shibboleth for the user is *eppn: user1@company* and the iRODS user name is "user1" then the following attributes will allow the CloudBrowser to parse out the correct user name:
 > beconf.login.shib.user_attribute='eppn'